lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 the aggregate could be due to one or a few outlier states driving the results.

 To address these two criticisms, I run Welch's t-tests for each metric for all ten states (giving a total of 40 t-tests).
-The full list of t-tests is available in Appendix B.

-Once again, human compactness performs the best.
+The full list of t-tests is available in Appendix B. Once again, human compactness performs the best.
 The top plans under the Reock metric have statistically significant negative differences in spatial diversity means in 3 out of 10 states.
 Polsby-Popper and Convex Hull do a little better with 4 out of 10 states.
 Human Compactness has a whopping seven states.
-If we look at
-*meaningful* differences---not just statistically significant ones (instances where the mean is lower by more than 5% of the total variance)---then human compactness outperforms by a wide margin.
+If we look at *meaningful* differences---not just statistically significant ones (instances where the mean is lower by more than 5% of the total variance)---then human compactness outperforms by a wide margin.
 Human compactness has a statistically significant and meaningfully lower spatial diversity in six of the states.
 Reock does in two states, and Convex Hull and Polsby-Popper only in one.
 Finally, in two cases (both under the human compactness metric), the difference is so meaningful that it makes up 25% and 35% of the total variance.
 Concretely, the spatial diversity of all 10,000 New Hampshire plans lie within a range of 0.03.
 The top 1,000 plans under human compactness have a spatial diversity that is 0.01 lower than the mean --- a very meaningful effect that spans one-third of the total range.
 Far from being a small effect, it seems that the choice of compactness metric to optimise over can have very meaningful impacts.

-In order to understand
+What do the difference in means actually imply in terms of proposed plans?
+Table \ref{table:top_plans_sd_percentile} shows what percentile the top 10 percent of plans under each metric would occupy in the distribution of 10,000 plans (lower is better).
+If there is no relationship between a compactness metric and spatial diversity, then we should expect the mean percentile to lie around 50 percent.
+If, however, the top plans under a metric are significantly less spatially diverse, then we should see a low percentile for many of the states.
+In the table, I have \textbf{bolded} the best-performing metric in each row, subject to it being less than the median (<50th percentile).
+As before, I run robustness checks and get qualitatively similar results for various threshold cut-offs.

 \begin{table}[h!]
 \begin{center}
-\caption{What percentile the top 10 percent of plans under each metric occupy}
+\caption{What percentile the top 10 percent of plans under each metric occupy (lower is better)}
 \label{table:top_plans_sd_percentile}
 \begin{tabular}{lrrrr}
 \toprule